Small football game with end zones

 - Each team attacks the opposition two goals.

 - Players can score in any of the 2 goals.

 - Players can only score while in the end zone.

 - Everyone in the team must touch the ball before scoring.

 - Only 3 touches are allowed (e.g.: 1 touch to control the ball, 1 touch to change direction and 1 touch to pass the ball).

 - Defenders are not allowed inside the small zones in front of the goals.

-The main objectives of this exercise is to keep possession of the ball until finding an open space to score.
-When in defense, the team has to be well organised in order to defend both goals.
+The main objective of this exercise is to keep possession of the ball until finding an open space to score.
+When in defence, the team has to be well organised in order to defend both goals.
 There are many skills that this game covers:

 - Passing.
 The rules of the game focus on passing.
 You can only score after everyone has touched the ball.
 Therefore, the only way of winning at this game is by players improving their passing technique.

 - Finishing.
 The game is played with small goals and teams can only score in the end zones.
 Therefore, this exercise encourages clinical finishing over power.